neurohacked/neurohacked.github.io/_posts/2016-07-31-hack-the-planet.md

 </center>

 ## Technologies
-Hack the Planet is a fairly simple RPG game that emplys the use of JavaScript and jQuery with Bootstrap and Custom CSS for styling.
+Hack the Planet is a fairly basic RPG game that employs the use of JavaScript and jQuery with Bootstrap and Custom CSS for styling.

 ## Future development
 * Code refactoring -- switch cases and overall code optimization.